 3. Shop like a local at the Mercato Testaccio and enjoy sampling as many of the delicious treats and eats as you can!

-5. Monti Neighborhood – Where to Stay in Rome for Families
+5. Monti Neighbourhood – Where to Stay for Families

 A short walk from the city’s top attractions, including the Coliseum, Monti is a great base for families.
 Tucked away in Monti’s quaint cobbled streets are a myriad of restaurants, shops, and family-friendly activities.
 A great blend of alternative and arty, this is what part of Rome to stay in is where you and your family can truly experience la dolce vita.